-You get the evaluation of diamonds and their diamond price with the relevant diamond certificate from independent grading labs that conduct tests.
+You get the evaluation of diamonds and the relevant certificates from independent grading labs that conduct tests.

-There are no real guidelines for the grading process that labs follow.
+There are no real guidelines to the grading process that labs follow.

 This means labs create their own processes and procedures over time.

-Some labs do this at high standards for diamond certificates and some not.
+Some labs do this at high standards and some not.

 It’s important to know this!

-Make sure you pay an appropriate diamond price for the type of diamond you’re getting.
+Make sure you pay an appropriate price for the type of diamond you’re getting.

-When you purchase your diamond, we recommend you use a diamond certificate from GIA and AGS labs.
+When you purchase your diamond, we recommend you use diamond certificates from GIA and AGS labs.

 There’s proof that they are the most consistent labs in the grading process.